bPratyush/BITSBids/README.md

 # BITSBids
-Full Stack Bidding Website made using Java Spring Backend with MongoDB as Database along with vanilla HTML, CSS and JS as Frontend
+Full Stack Bidding Website made using Java Spring Backend with MongoDB as Database along with vanilla HTML, CSS and JS as Frontend.
 Also Features ChatClient using React Framework

 - Run Backend on port 8080